STS-26: Mission summary

 During STS-26, Discovery became the first spacecraft to fly in space equipped with a VCU (Voice Control Unit), a computer capable of recognising and responding to human speech.
 The VCU was created by SCI Systems in Huntsville, Alabama, and was based on technology licensed from the Votan company.
 This speech recognition system controlled the cameras and monitors that were used by the crew to monitor the Canadarm mechanical arm mounted in the cargo bay.
 Because of the experimental nature of speech recognition at the time, this system was not used for any critical operations.
 Initial problems almost sidelined the tests when the voice templates that were created prior to liftoff were found to have less than 60% recognition for one crew member and less than 40% recognition for another.
 This problem was corrected by retraining the templates.
 It was retested and found to be operational with a recognition success rate of over 96%.
-It was concluded that weightless conditions caused a fundamental change in human speech, making the templates created prior to liftoff virtually useless on orbit.
+It was concluded that weightless conditions caused a fundamental change in human speech, making the templates created prior to liftoff virtually useless when in orbit.

 Besides conducting the mission's various experiments, crew members practiced suiting up in new partial-pressure "launch-and-entry" flight suits, and also practiced the unstowing and attaching of the new crew escape system.
 On October 2, 1988, the day before the mission ended, the five-man crew paid tribute to the seven crew members lost in the Challenger disaster.

 Discovery landed on Runway 17, Edwards Air Force Base, California, at 12:37:11 p.m.
 EDT on October 3, 1988, after a mission duration of approximately 4 days, 1 hour, 0 minute, and 11 seconds.
 Capsule Communicator Blaine Hammond Jr. welcomed the crew, saying it was "a great ending to a new beginning".